Last Updated 3-16-2022

 Always remember that virtually everyone who has ever achieved anything has experienced imposter syndrome.
 In fact, it would be weird if you didn’t feel it, says writer Ayodeji Awosika.
 “You know who doesn’t have impostor syndrome?
 Counterfeit innovators, con-men, hucksters, and hacks.
 Psychopaths don’t have it.
 People who are doing work they’re super over-qualified for don’t have it.
 Wildly overconfident people to the point of delusion don’t have it.”

 In other words, not the kind of people you want to be.

 The truth is imposter syndrome is part and parcel of becoming a great developer.
 With practice, you’ll learn to take these feelings in stride as you continue to grow and succeed in your programming career.

 Want to find an educational environment where teachers, students, and administrators alike understand the experience of imposter syndrome and discuss it openly?
-Explore the Grace Hopper Program, our all-women’s coding bootcamp where women (cis and trans, as well as non-binary folks) don’t pay full tuition till they receive a full-time offer in their field.
+Explore the Grace Hopper Program, our immersive, gender-allied coding bootcamp for women and non-binary coders.